videojs/videojs-playlist/docs/api.md

 #### `player.playlist.add(String|Object|Array items, [Number index])`

-Adds an item to the current playlist without replacing the playlist.
+Adds one or more items to the current playlist without replacing the playlist.

-Fires the `playlistadded` event.
+Fires the `playlistadd` event.

 Calling this method during the `duringplaylistchange` event throws an error.